Bailey Mes

 Bailey Mes (born 27 May 1989) is an Auckland born New Zealand netball player.
 She can play at goal shoot, goal attack, and wing attack.
-She has played for the Mainland Tactix in the ANZ Championships since 2015.
+She currently plays for the Waikato/BOP Magic in the ANZ Premiership.

 In 2012, she was selected into the Silver Ferns and made her debut in the Quad Series that year, against South Africa.
 She was a shock selection after playing only one quarter in the 2012 ANZ season, and was picked based on a strong trial, and her natural athleticism and fitness.
-She played in the 2012 Constellation Cup and Quad Series, earning three caps.
+She played in the 2012 Constellation Cup and 2012 Netball Quad Series, earning three caps.

 She was also selected for the 2012 Fast5 Netball World Series, where she was used in the goal shoot position.
 She performed well in a number of matches and finished with one of the highest shooting percentages in the tournament.
+On 18 May 2023, Mes announced her retirement from international and domestic netball following the conclusion of the 2023 ANZ netball finals, citing injuries as the main cause of her retirement.